mimblewimble/grin-rfcs/text/0000-fix-prior-fees.md

 ## Community-level explanation
 [community-level-explanation]: #community-level-explanation

 The largest fee to appear on mainnet prior to Hark Fork 4 is 2.404 Grin.
 This means that extending the current 40-bit fee restriction to the pre-HF4 history preserves validity.
-While this is technically a hard-forking change, it would only have any visible An attacker could in theory split the network by creating an ultra-deep reorg that includes a pre-HF4 fee exceeding 40 bits.
+While this is technically a hard-forking change, we could treat it as an optional update.
+An attacker could in theory split the network by creating an ultra-deep reorg that includes a pre-HF4 fee exceeding 40 bits.
 However, the split damage would utterly pale in comparison to having a many months deep reorg in the first place.
 So in practice this change does not justify a header version bump and mandatory upgrade.

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation